Xelvise/AI-Text-Corrector/README.md

 # AI Text Corrector using OpenAI's API

-This AI Typing assistant is powered by OpenAI's GPT-3.5 API, and functions in similar fashion as the auto-correct feature in Gboard or Grammarly.
+This AI Typing assistant is powered by OpenAI's GPT-3.5-turbo, and functions in similar fashion as the auto-correct feature in Gboard or Grammarly.
 Should be used in text editors, word processors, or any other text input fields.
 Text language should be English.

 ## Functionality
 Fixes all typographical, grammatical, punctuation or spelling errors, or any irregularities that may override the intended message of the user.